Contrast-Security-OSS/docs/content/troubleshooting/java/installation/TroubleshootJavaAgent.md

 There are a few network-related reasons why your server wouldn't appear on Contrast's installation wizard, even if Contrast was installed correctly.
 Assuming you've seen the Contrast and server's startup messages in your console on startup, consider the following options.

-**Your network requires a HTTP proxy to access Contrast's site** If you need to configure an HTTP proxy to reach the Internet in your web browser, it's very likely Contrast will also require an HTTP proxy.
+**Your network requires a HTTP proxy to access Contrast's site.**
+If you need to configure an HTTP proxy to reach the Internet in your web browser, it's very likely Contrast will also require an HTTP proxy.
 To add an one off HTTP proxy, select "Advanced Configuration" and then "Use HTTP Proxy"in the Agent download screen.
 Fill out values for the HTTP proxy host and port.
 These values should be supplied by your network administrators.
 Finally, download and install Contrast as per the normal instructions.

-**Your network firewall doesn't allow outbound HTTP connections to Contrast's site** Work with your network administrators to allow the server on which the Agent is running to create outbound HTTP requests to the Contrast TeamServer from which you obtained said Agent.
+**Your network firewall doesn't allow outbound HTTP connections to Contrast's site.**
+Work with your network administrators to allow the server on which the Agent is running to create outbound HTTP requests to the Contrast application from which you obtained the agent.
 For SaaS users, this is *app.contrastsecurity.com* on port 443.

-**You're suffering from the Windows and Java7 IPv6 bug** Starting with Java 7, the behavior of the IP stack is to utilize [IPv6 addresses](http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html) if available.
+**You're suffering from the Windows and Java7 IPv6 bug.**
+Starting with Java 7, the behavior of the IP stack is to utilize [IPv6 addresses](http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html) if available.
 On [Windows](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=7095419), this causes problems with Java machines attempting to make connections out and results in inexplicable "PermissionDenied" exceptions.
 To fix, this, add ```-Djava.net.preferIPv4Stack=true``` to your JVM options.

 The Contrast engine ships with a diagnostic tool that can be run by passing the "diagnostic" argument to ***contrast.jar***.
 This may help you identify your problem area.